Ecology of truffières: Geographic, geologic, and topographic characteristics

 Soil consisting of a hard scale of organic matter or rock will likely require adjustment.
 More frequent ripping is necessary, or the result is compacted soils or flooding.

 Black and summer truffles are adapted to dry and hot conditions, with well-differentiated seasons, humid temperate, or cold sub-humid Mediterranean climate.
 Hot and humid springs, dry summers with some storms, and no frost at the beginning of autumn are also key features of their natural environments.
-Yearly, accumulated rainfall is generally between 17-36 in.
-(425-900 mm).
-In cultivated orchards, comparable amounts are targeted in total rainfall per year plus supplemental irrigation.
+Yearly, accumulated rainfall is generally between 17-50 in.
+(425-1270 mm).
+In cultivated orchards, comparable amounts are targeted in total rainfall per year, with supplemental irrigation.

-Natural rainfall in the summer, when mycelium is active, generally provide from 2-3 in.
-(48-64 mm) monthly from June until the end of August.
+Natural rainfall in the summer, when the mycelium is active, is ideal.
+Precipitation of 2-3 in.
+(48-64 mm) monthly from June until the end of August is best.
 If these conditions do not occur naturally, it is beneficial to add supplemental irrigation during the spring and summer.

 Previous crops and cover crops will condition the soil with organic matter.
 Ideal crops include cereals, legumes, and most fruit trees, as they are endomycorrhizal.